-Ever wondered how the XENON infrastructure looks like?
+Ever wondered what the XENON infrastructure looks like?

 The XENON Dark Matter Project is hosted by the INFN Gran Sasso National Laboratory (LNGS).
-It is the largest underground laboratory with a worldwide research facility where particle physics, cosmology and astrophysics meet.
-LNGS offers the most advanced underground infrastructures in terms of dimensions, complexity and completeness.
+It is one of the largest underground laboratories in the world, and a globally renowned research facility where particle physics, cosmology, and astrophysics meet.
+LNGS offers the most advanced underground infrastructures with spacious experimental halls, vehicle accessibility, and auxiliary facilities.

-Located between L’Aquila and Teramo, at about 120 km from Rome in central Italy, the underground structures are on one side of the 10 km long highway tunnel which crosses the Gran Sasso massif (towards Rome).
+Located between L’Aquila and Teramo (about 120 km northeast of Rome) in central Italy, the underground structures are on the eastbound (toward Rome) side of the 10 km long highway tunnel that crosses the Gran Sasso massif.
 The underground complex consists of three huge experimental halls named Hall A, Hall B and Hall C (each 100 m long, 20 m wide and 18 m high).
-XENON is located in the middle of Hall B shown on the picture on the right.
+XENON is located in the middle of Hall B shown in the picture.

-The 1400 m rock thickness above the Laboratory represents a natural coverage reducing the cosmic ray flux by one million times.
-Additionally, the neutron flux in Hall A-C is about thousand times lower than on the surface due to the very small amount of uranium and thorium of the Dolomite calcareous rock of the mountain.
+The 1400 m of rock above the Laboratory provides natural coverage, reducing the cosmic ray flux by one in a million.
+Additionally, the neutron flux is about a thousand times lower than on the surface due to the very small amounts of uranium and thorium in the Dolomite calcareous rock of the mountain.
 Both are crucial for the background reduction in our dark matter experiment.

-The experiment’s infrastructure can be split into a service building which hosts almost all the xenon handling systems and a water tank that contains three nested detectors: nVeto, µVeto and TPC.
+The experiment’s infrastructure can be split into a service building that hosts almost all of the xenon handling systems, and a water tank that contains three nested detectors: the nVeto, the µVeto and the TPC.

 Explore below and learn more about the specific subsystem buy hovering over the hotspots.